-This can be modified to your needs and time available.
+This can be modified to your needs and time available:

 Stop: Stop what you are doing, take the pause, give yourself space.
-If you need to, use verbal or internal mental cues to do this.
+If you need to, use external or internal cues to do this.

-Breathe: Everyone is different.
+Center: Everyone is different.
+For some, you might skip this and go to "be Aware".
 For some, it is helpful to pay attention to your breath and take a moment to breathe in whatever way works for you.
-For others, you might need a different or combined approach, including skipping and going to Notice.
+For others, you might need a different (like grounding) or combined approach.
 For anyone, you might need to try different approaches at different times.

-Notice: Notice what is going on with your body, behaviors, thoughts, emotions.
+be Aware of my body, behaviors, thoughts, emotions: Notice what is going on with your body, behaviors, thoughts, emotions.
 You are not judging yourself, just notice what is going on.